mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 This is achievable as long as we can generate a uniform random number on the interval $[0, 1)$.
 This can be done by incrementally computing the cumulative sum of the probabilities and checking if the random number is less than sum.

 The example below demonstrates this idea.
 The rectangle on the left represents the probability distribution, its width is 1.
 You'll notice dots appearing inside the rectangle.
-Their horizontal position is uniformly random, ranging from 0 to 1.
+Their horizontal position is uniformly random, ranging from 0 (left) to 1 (right).
 The histogram on the right counts how many dots have landed on each action.

 <canvas id="sample_multinomial"></canvas>
 <script>